mayukhpankaj/Hacktoberfest-Organiser-Page/README.md

-# Hacktoberfest-Organiser-Page
+# Hacktoberfest-Organiser-Page 🚀
 ##### Create your Hacktoberfest organiser page in seconds. fork change &amp;  change config file !
 Voila you have now your organisation landing page.
 Track contribution stats and many more ..

-- Share your Project and Repository
+- Share your Project, Repository, Social links 📢
-- Show Contributors and stats.
+- Showcase Contributors 👨‍💻
-- Hactoberfest 2021 theme
+- Hactoberfest 2021 theme 🌇